 “The tablet presents a new, third kind of user experience paradigm,” says Hall.
 “We're not quite in the fully interactive ‘lean forward’ mindset we experience in front of a computer; but we're also not in a passive, lean-back mode, either.
 The key is to provide functional and useful ways to interact with the app, but to make that as easy as possible.”

 ShowYou is basing its recommendations and categorization on the mountains of viewing data collected over the last 18 months of user activity, including over one billion signals across nearly 100 million videos that have been shared on its platform.
 ShowYou currently collects and processes over 11 million videos shared via the Facebook and Twitter feed of its app users.

 ShowYou does not currently monetize its app, although the company did briefly offer in-stream promoted content via a pilot partnership with media agency OMD.
 At this stage, Hall and his team are focused entirely on delivering the most enjoyable video discovery and consumption experience on mobile devices.
 With success in that area will come a wealth of monetization opportunities going forward.

 ShowYou 4.0 is available today for iOS 6 devices, including compatibility for iPhone 5 and iPad mini.
 With the launch ShowYou has also added over 100 new channels to those already on the platform such as The Daily Show, The Colbert Report, TED, and MakingOf.
-The company also added three new categories, Living,
+The company also added three new categories, Living, Entertainment, and Style.

 Social video discovery is a big problem to solve.
 As more and more eyeballs shift to the mobile Web, it will become and increasingly valuable one as well.
 ShowYou is in a strong position as one of the earliest market entrants and thus having some of the most comprehensive data and user insights in the game.